Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 **404 Page**

-As a developer, I need to implement a 403 error page to redirect unauthorised users to so that I can secure my views
+As a developer, I need to implement a 404 error page to redirect users to

 A 404 page has been implemented and will display if a user navigates to a broken link.

 The 404 page will allow the user to easily navigate back to the main website if they direct to a broken link / missing page, without the need  of the browsers back button.

-``USER STORY - As a developer, I need to implement a 500 error page to alert users when an internal server error occurs``
+``USER STORY - As a developer, I need to implement a 403 error page to alert users when accessing a page/view that they do not have permission to view``

 Implementation: